-In the decade before the pandemic hit, Toronto Pearson was the fastest growing airport in Canada by passenger volume.
-The GTAA believes there were several reasons for this strong performance: as Toronto Pearson evolved into a global hub, it was increasingly impacted by global market trends and exposure to higher growth rates in emerging markets; the structure of the Ontario economy had changed towards services with a higher propensity for business air travel; and airfares had declined, stimulating leisure travel.
+Since the GTAA entered into its Ground Lease, Toronto Pearson evolved into a global hub, increasingly impacted by global market trends and exposure to higher growth rates in emerging markets.
+Prior to the COVID-19 pandemic, the structure of the Ontario economy shifted to one that included more services with a higher propensity for business air travel and airfares declined, stimulating leisure travel.
 Other factors that contributed to the Airport's growth in this period include Canadian and foreign air carriers' strategy to move more traffic through Toronto Pearson and the strong origin and destination market in the Greater Toronto Area.